Flux (political party)

-Flux (also known as Liberals For Climate - The Flux Network in Western Australia), is a political movement which aims to replace the world's elected legislatures with a new system known as issue-based direct democracy (IBDD).
-Flux originated in and is most active in Australia, but it is also active internationally, with groups existing in the United States and Brazil.
+Flux, also known as Flux the System! and Liberals For Climate - The Flux Network, was a political party and movement that aimed to replace the world's elected legislatures with a new system known as issue-based direct democracy (IBDD).
+Flux originated in and was most active in Australia, but also had groups existing in the United States and Brazil.

 IBDD is similar to liquid democracy, though there are differences.
 In IBDD, voters would still have the right to vote directly on every issue or delegate their vote to someone else, but unlike in liquid democracy, voters can choose to forgo votes on one issue to use on another issue.
 This creates opportunity cost between issues and allows voters to specialise their votes on the issues that are more important to them.
-This specialisation of votes allows citizens to participate effectively in issue-based direct democracy without having to focus on every issue as they would in regular direct democracy.
+This specialisation of votes aims to allow citizens to participate effectively in issue-based direct democracy without having to focus on every issue as they would in a regular direct democracy.

 Australia

-In Australia, there are Flux parties in the Australian Capital Territory, Western Australia, Queensland and New South Wales.
+Flux parties were registered in the Australian Capital Territory, Western Australia, Queensland and New South Wales.
 Flux was registered at a federal level from 2016, but it was de-registered in 2022 for failing to meet the increased requirement of 1500 members.

 Elections

-In the 2016 Australian federal election Flux stood two senate candidates in every state, and one in the Australian Capital Territory under the name "VOTEFLUX.ORG".
+In the 2016 Australian federal election, Flux stood two senate candidates in every state, and one in the Australian Capital Territory under the name "VOTEFLUX.ORG".
 The group drew first preference votes of between 0.08% and 0.28% in each state, for a national average of 0.15%.